-The reason I broke this rule is that I developed some of the code while I was a Visiting Scientist at Google in 2009-10.
-So I followed the Google style guide for Python, which deviates from PEP 8 in a few places.
-Also, once I got used to Google style, I found that I liked it.
+I broke this rule because I developed some of the code while I was a Visiting Scientist at Google, so I followed the Google style guide, which deviates from PEP 8 in a few places.
+Once I got used to Google style, I found that I liked it.
 And at this point, it would be too much trouble to change.

-Also on the topic of style, I choose to write “Bayes’s Theorem” with an s after the apostrophe, which is preferred in some style guides and deprecated in others.
+Also on the topic of style, I write “Bayes’s theorem” with an s after the apostrophe, which is preferred in some style guides and deprecated in others.
 I don’t have a strong preference.
-I had to choose one, and I chose this one.
+I had to choose one, and this is the one I chose.

 There are several excellent modules for doing Bayesian statistics in Python, including pymc and OpenBUGS.
 I chose not to use them for this book because you need a fair amount of background knowledge to get started with these modules, and I want to keep the prerequisites minimal.
 If you know Python and a little bit about probability, you are ready to start this book.

-Chapter 1 is about probability and Bayes’s Theorem; it has no code.
+Chapter 1 is about probability and Bayes’s theorem; it has no code.
 Chapter 2 introduces Pmf, a thinly disguised Python dictionary I use to represent a probability mass function (PMF).
 Then Chapter 3 introduces Suite, a kind of Pmf that provides a framework for doing Bayesian updates.
-And that’s just about all there is to it.

-Well, almost.
-In some of the later chapters, I use some common analytic distributions, including the Gaussian (normal) distribution, the exponential and Poisson distributions, and the beta distribution.
-In Chapter 14 I break out the less-common Dirichlet distribution, but I explain it as I go along.
+In some of the later chapters, I use analytic distributions including the Gaussian (normal) distribution, the exponential and Poisson distributions, and the beta distribution.
+In Chapter 15 I break out the less-common Dirichlet distribution, but I explain it as I go along.
 If you are not familiar with these distributions, you can read about them on Wikipedia.
 You could also read the companion to this book, Think Stats, or an introductory statistics book (although I’m afraid most of them take a mathematical approach that is not particularly helpful for practical purposes).